-Conditioner weighs hair down, causing it to lie flatter on the head and accumulate sebum and oil easier.
+Conditioner weighs hair down, causing it to lie closer on the head which helps to accumulate sebum and oil easier.
 Whether using an in-shower or leave-in conditioner, try to apply it from the midway point of your hair and down.

 8. Skip The Alcohol & Go For Tea Tree Oil, Apple Cider or Aloe Vera